mesosphere/tweeter/README.md

 $ dcos package install zeppelin
 ```

-Wait until the Kafka and Cassandra services are healthly.
+Wait until the Kafka and Cassandra services are healthy.
 You can check their status with:

 ```
 $ dcos kafka connection